buhrmi/buhrmi/README.md

 Here's a list of things I currently do or have done for a living:

-- Web development with Ruby on Rails and Svelte
+- Web development with Ruby on Rails
 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Mobile app development with Flutter
 - Browser-based game development